kizunanocoin/docs/docs/running-a-node/node-setup.md

     The guides found on this site make some basic assumptions that should be understood before continuing:

     - You have a basic understanding of Docker.
-    - You are using [Nano's official Docker images](https://hub.docker.com/r/nanocurrency/nano/tags/) to manage your node.
+    - You are using [KIZUNANO COIN's official Docker images](https://hub.docker.com/r/kizunanocoin/kizunanocoin/tags/) to manage your node.
 If you decide to use a different method, you will need to be able to fill in the gaps when following along.

 !!! tip "Beta Network Setup"
 	The details below are focused on running a node on the main network.
 The beta network is also available for testing and is a great place to learn about node management.
 Beta nodes also help improve our network, so please consider running one!